 This three-year Horizon 2020 project focused on the market up-take on energy efficiency and was coordinated by the Alma Mater Studiorum University of Bologna.
 ABRACADABRA stands for Assistant Buildings’ addition to Retrofit, Adopt, Cure And Develop the Actual Buildings up to zeRo energy, Activating a market for deep renovation.

 ABRACADABRA was based on the prior assumption that non-energy related benefits play a key role in the deep renovation of existing buildings.
 In particular, actions focused on the following main benefit: the generation of a substantial increase of the real estate value of the buildings through significant energy and architectural transformation (mainly integration of Renewable Energy Sources systems with new volume additions or new buildings’ construction) to go beyond the minimum energy performance and aim at achieving Nearly Zero Energy Buildings (nZEBs).

 National workshops took place every six months in Italy, Greece, Spain, Norway, Romania, the Netherlands and Latvia, and they were open to all interested stakeholders.
 During those meetings technical, regulatory and financial toolkits have been discussed in order to raise the renovation rate of the EU buildings stock.
 All positions from the national workshops were then brought forward to the bi-annual international workshops coordinated by ACE.

 Website of the project: http://www.abracadabra-project.eu

 PROF-TRAC was a three-year project partially funded by the EU Horizon 2020 program.
 It develops an Open Education Platform for Continuing Professional Development on nearly zero energy buildings (NZEBs).
-This platform addresses technical experts, architects and managers.
+This platform addressed technical experts, architects and managers.
 The developed European qualification scheme was part of a life-long learning process for continuing development and up-skilling of professionals.
 Especially the collaboration between these professions was necessary to develop mutual understanding of each others’ disciplines and combine skills to achieve optimal nZEB construction and retrofitting in terms of performance quality, energy efficiency and cost effectiveness.